Car Speed Detection Technology

 Radar-Based Speed Detection

-• Emission of radio waves: A radar device emits radio waves towards the target vehicle.
+• Emission of radio waves: The radar device sends out radio waves towards a moving vehicle.

 Lidar-Based Speed Detection

-• Emitting laser pulses: A lidar device emits short laser pulses towards the target vehicle.
+• Emission of laser pulses: The lidar device shoots quick bursts of laser light at the target vehicle.

-• Measuring return time: The system measures the time taken for the laser light to reflect back from the vehicle.
+• Measuring return time: The system tracks how long it takes for the light to bounce back after hitting the vehicle.

 Other Speed Detection Methods